Facebook, Microsoft launch contest to detect deepfake videos

 “They (deepfakes) lower the bar for an adversary that wants to create manipulated media,” said Matt Turek, who runs DARPA’s Media Forensics program.

 Some researchers are working on systems to authenticate a video or image at the point of capture through digital watermarking.
-But the rapid evolution of deepfake technology has created an arms race between deepfake creators and those trying to detect videos.”It’s a cat-and-mouse game.
+But the rapid evolution of deepfake technology has created an arms race between deepfake creators and those trying to detect videos.

+“It’s a cat-and-mouse game.
 If I design a detection for deepfakes, I’m giving the attacker a new discriminator to test against,” said Siddharth Garg, an assistant professor of computer engineering at New York University’s Tandon School.

 The technology is also growing more accessible for less-skilled creators.
 Last week, a Chinese app called Zao that allows users to convincingly morph their faces onto movie stars rocketed to the top of the country’s app store, though it also faced a backlash over privacy concerns.